zdravkov/kendo-docs/api/framework/ganttdependency.md

 ---
 nav_title: kendo.data.GanttDependency
-meta_title: API Reference for Kendo Data GanttDependency
+title: API Reference for Kendo Data GanttDependency
 meta_description: Documentation how to get started with the GanttDependency.
 ---